Border Security, Asylum and Immigration Bill: Reasoned Amendment on Second Reading

 Voting No meant

-Support the bill proceeding, backing Labour's plan to tackle illegal immigration, criminal gangs, and restore order to the asylum system
+Support the Bill proceeding, backing Labour's approach of dismantling the Rwanda scheme, creating new criminal powers against smuggling gangs, and restoring order to the asylum system.

 Each row is one party.
 The stacked bar gives the within-party split of Aye / No / Absent; the columns on the right give the raw counts.
 The whip column shows the published party position — “Free vote” means the whip was formally removed for this division.